+I can help you do this.
 Using a systematic and creative approach, I’ll work with you to design and refine your communications to significantly improve your chances of bringing about real behaviour change.

 Whether you need advice on a single message or consultation on your entire branding strategy, I’ll help you produce compelling communications, informed by psychology, that actually get through to your audience.

-I’ve been working in marketing for over 20 years.
+I’m Dan Harvey and I’ve been working in marketing for over 20 years.
 In that time, everything I’ve done has been about one fundamental question: How do you communicate with people to change their behaviour?

 With a degree in psychology and ongoing research and practice, I’ve managed to find some of the answers to this question.

 I’m now focused on channelling my knowledge and experience into positive and ethical behaviour change to help people lead better, healthier, happier lives.
 I combine scientific evidence with creative ideas to produce innovative communications for good causes.

 Who i work with

 Organisations helping people make better decisions for healthier, happier lives.

 Ethical businesses and social enterprises making the world a better place.